VHWeng/ZimageGen/readme.md

 - 🎨 **Simple Image Generation**: Generate images from text prompts with customizable sizes and aspect ratios
 - 🤖 **AI Prompt Generation**: Use Ollama LLMs to expand simple phrases into detailed image prompts
+- 🎭 **Style Selection**: Choose from 42+ preset styles or define custom styles for consistent aesthetics
 - 🔄 **Re-generation**: Generate variations with different seeds while keeping the same prompt
 - 📊 **Batch Mode**: Process multiple images from CSV files with automated prompt generation
 - 💾 **Smart Auto-naming**: Automatically name saved images based on your concept phrases